TheLoneTec/Tecs-Assorted-Patches/README.md

 -- Made Nels Lazy Patching have to be loaded before

--- Made Celsius Chimneys Transparent and with Ceiling Lights toggable.
+-- Made Celsius Chimneys Transparent, and with Ceiling, Lights toggable.

 -- Added missing modcheck for Architect SubCategory Milling